The Jazz Singer (Ford Startime): Production

 The Jazz Singer was produced on color videotape and aired as a one-hour episode of the short-lived TV series Lincoln-Mercury Startime (aka Ford Startime).
 It was preserved on black & white kinescope film.
 It has never been rebroadcast on NBC.

-Eduard Franz, who played the role of the aged and ailing cantor battling his son, had played the same role in the similar theatrical film version of the story starring Danny Thomas that had been released just seven years earlier in 1952.
+Eduard Franz, who played the role of the aged and ailing cantor battling his son, had played the same role in the 1952 theatrical film version of the story starring Danny Thomas.

 Home media

 The first official home video release, a DVD including both the kinescope and color videotape material from Lewis' personal holdings, was released on February 7, 2012.